 While Utah still relies heavily on coal for its electricity supply (currently around 60 percent of its electricity resource mix), that is likely to change as new solar and wind resources are increasingly cost competitive with existing coal plants.
 The recent analysis by Rocky Mountain Power has found that there is a potential to retire some of its coal units early and save Utah customers money on their energy bills.
 Accelerating the retirement of coal-fired power plants is tricky from an accounting and a political perspective.
-But given the significant economic and environmental benefits of doing so, Utah Clean Energy is looking for ways to accelerate our transition away from coal towards clean energy.
-We look forward to working with our friends at HEAL Utah and Western Resource Advocates on legislation that would authorize a new financial tool to help accelerate coal retirements called “securitization.”
+But given the significant economic and environmental benefits of doing so, Utah Clean Energy is looking for tools that can help to accelerate our transition to newer and cleaner energy resources.
+We look forward to working with our friends at HEAL Utah and Western Resource Advocates on legislation that would authorize a new financial mechanism to help accelerate coal retirements called “securitization.”
 Securitization involves using bonds backed by electric customers to recover unpaid investments in power plants that retire early.

 Recently, Utah businesses that have installed solar have run into issues with the assessment of personal property taxes on the value of the solar systems.
 This has the potential to hinder businesses that want to install solar by making commercial solar projects less financially beneficial.
 It also introduces uncertainty for Utah solar developers at a time when there is already a significant transition underway with the end of net metering in sight.
 We are working with the Utah Solar Energy Association and members of our Clean Energy Business Coalition to help provide for solutions to address the personal property tax issue.